For 45 years, they have been stateless. And now U.S. President Donald Trump says they should never have a state in the future.

 Late on Thursday, news broke out that Morocco had agreed to normalize ties with Israel, a deal that many termed “historic.”
 And yes it is.

 For many, this is a rare moment of an Arab country making peace with the only Jewish state.
-But for hundreds of thousands in camps spread out in North Africa, the deal was historic to them as well.
+But for hundreds of thousands of Saharawis spread out in camps across Algeria, the deal was historic to them as well.

 Under the terms of the new deal the White House said the US would recognise Morocco’s claim over Western Sahara.

 In a phone call with the Moroccan King, Trump “reaffirmed his support for Morocco’s serious, credible, and realistic autonomy proposal as the only basis for a just and lasting solution to the dispute over the Western Sahara territory,” the White House said.

 It added, “As such the president recognised Moroccan sovereignty over the entire Western Sahara territory.”

 With the policy shift, the U.S. becomes the first western country to recognize Morocco’s occupation of Western Sahara, something that the United Nations and African Union deem “illegal under international law.”